Parent and child work with the instructor

 Comfort in the water, mouth and nose bubbles, assisted glides and assisted back floats, kick development and wall bobs

-kicking, jumping bobs, junior stroke with pop-up breathing and other safety strategies
+jumping bobs and jump bob to swim, junior stroke with pop-up breathing and other safety strategies!

 Class takes place in our Warm Water Pool until the class is comfortable enough to work in the Competition Pool.
 If you are fearful of getting into a deep pool or cannot swim 50 yards freestyle, this is the place for you.
 In this group lesson you will learn: